Five boring but important things to do in your first week at university, from Goldsmiths student Amera Mohamed.

 Primary page content

-Welcome Week is looming, and your excitement is probably reaching fever pitch, but amidst the excitement, don’t forget some of the important steps to set yourself up for your first year at uni.
+The start of the academic year is almost here, and your excitement is probably reaching fever pitch, but amidst the excitement, don’t forget some of the important steps to set yourself up for your first year at uni.

 Set up a student bank account

 Student accounts usually offer pretty good overdrafts, plus most student accounts are exempt from daily overdraft charges.